isomerpages/singapore-customs-cms/_about-us/our-international-participation.md

 Singapore Customs currently chairs the Customs Procedures and Trade Facilitation Working Group (CPTFWG), which is established to implement the Strategic Plans of Customs Development (SPCDs) at both the regional and national level.
 The CPTFWG also aims to enhance partnership with businesses and economic operators to secure the international supply chain and create a business-friendly environment for legitimate trade to flow.

 **Sub-Working Group on ASEAN Customs Transit System (SWG-ACTS)**<br>
-Singapore Customs currently chairs the Sub-Working Group on ASEAN Customs Transit System (SWG-ACTS), which works on the implementation of the ACTS.
+Singapore Customs participates in the Sub-Working Group on ASEAN Customs Transit System (SWG-ACTS), which works on the implementation of the ACTS.
 Guided by the ASEAN Framework Agreement on the Facilitation of Goods in Transit (AFAFGIT) and its protocols, the ACTS is a computerised Customs transit management system, owned by ASEAN, to facilitate goods movement through ASEAN under a single transit regime.
 The ACTS allows each ASEAN Member State (AMS) to capture and track the status and movement of the goods.

 Additional information on the ACTS can be found at [https://acts.asean.org](https://acts.asean.org){:target="_blank"}